-E. IKE JACKETS:
+E. Ike Jackets:

-- 1. The only authorized jacket that may be worn at the checkpoint is the Ike jacket.
-Employees may wear Ike jackets at the checkpoint at their discretion. - 2.
+- The only authorized jacket that may be worn at the checkpoint is the Ike jacket.
+Employees may wear Ike jackets at the checkpoint at their discretion.
+(TSA Package 7/20/12; AFGE Agreed 7/26/12) - 2.
 TSA will offer each employee a onetime subsidy for the purchase of an Ike Jacket.
 Each employee who wishes to purchase an Ike Jacket will pay \$100.00; TSA will pay the remaining cost.
 The employee may use \$100.00 from his/her uniform allowance or his/her personal funds at the employee's discretion.
-For any subsequent Ike Jacket that an employee purchases, the employee will be responsible for the full cost of the Ike Jacket.
+For any subsequent Ike jacket that an employee purchases, the employee will be responsible for the full cost of the Ike jacket.
+(AGREED 8/1/12)